 St Mary, Shelton

-A couple of curiosities: high above the tower arch is a vast William III royal arms carved in stone.
-It was given to the parish as part of the 1880s restoration.
-Rather less glorious is the tomb to Sir Robert Houghton in the south-east corner.
+A suggestion that this church had an Anglo-Catholic tradition in the early years of the last century is that the inscription on the war memorial begins Of your charity pray for the souls of the gallant dead.
+From quite a different theological epoch comes the 1623 tomb to Sir Robert Houghton in the south-east corner.
 Houghton and his wife, along with two children, glower miserably at each other as they kneel like chess pieces on the tomb top.
 The skull, crudely painted onto the pediment, seems to laugh at them.
 Even for those puritan times it is a dour piece, and rather out of keeping here.

 Simon Knott, November 2020

 home I index I latest I introductions I e-mail I about

 links I small print I www.simonknott.co.uk I www.suffolkchurches.co.uk